Newcomers come up big for A’s in 4-2 win over Cardinals

 CARDINALS MOVES

-St. Louis recalled right-hander Ryan Helsley from Triple-A Memphis on Sunday, optioned first baseman Rangel Ravelo to its top farm club and designated right-hander Mike Mayers for assignment.
+St. Louis recalled right-hander Ryan Helsley from Triple-A Memphis, optioned first baseman Rangel Ravelo to its top farm club and designated right-hander Mike Mayers for assignment.

 TRAINERS ROOM

 Cardinals: C Yadier Molina, who has not played for the Cardinals since July 6 because of a strained right thumb tendon, began a minor league rehabilitation assignment with Triple-A Memphis on Friday.
-Cardinals manager Mike Shildt expects the nine-time All-Star back by mid-August.
+Shildt expects the nine-time All-Star back by mid-August.

-Athletics: Left-hander Sean Manaea has been shut down because of pain in his right side, although manager Bob Melvin indicated it wasn’t serious.
+Athletics: Left-hander Sean Manaea has been shut down because of pain in his right side, although Melvin indicated it wasn’t serious.
 Manaea had a similar issue in late June and recovered quickly.

 UP NEXT